-In order to identify and determine the qualification of physicians to be candidates to sit for examinations or to participate in MC-FP, ABFM requires that applicants provide personal contact and identifying information, as well as personal, educational, and professional background information.
-This information is utilized by ABFM to identify an applicant, determine an applicant's eligibility and qualification to become a candidate for certification or recertification, and to communicate with the applicant.
-Similar information will be required to assist participants in MC-FP.
+In order to identify and determine the qualification of physicians to be candidates to sit for examinations or to participate in Certification activities, ABFM requires that applicants provide personal contact and identifying information, as well as personal, educational, and professional background information.
+This information is utilized by ABFM to identify an applicant, determine an applicant's eligibility and qualification to become a candidate for certification, and to communicate with the applicant.
+Similar information will be required to assist participants in Certification activities.

 There may be other times that ABFM may release information as determined by ABFM to be reasonable and in the interest of ABFM to fulfill its mission and purposes.